About Us

 History

-In 1976, San Francisco librarian Gladys Hansen, was contacted by officials seeking someone to give tours of City Hall.
-She began training volunteers, and two years later in 1978, San Francisco City Guides was officially established.
-As the group grew, it became a program of the San Francisco Public Library.
+In 1976, officials contacted San Francisco librarian Gladys Hansen, seeking someone to give tours of City Hall.
+She began training volunteers, and two years later, in 1978, San Francisco City Guides was officially established.
+As the group grew, it became a San Francisco Public Library program.
 Tours moved beyond City Hall, and the organization was recognized as the official docent of San Francisco.

-Over forty years later, we proudly continue our work as “volunteer ambassadors”, conducting free walking tours of the City’s richly diverse neighborhoods.
-We help to expand visitors’ and residents’ understanding of local history, art and culture through our tours and publications, and by creating a “sense of place”.
-We have grown to over 275 volunteer guides, and over 70 different tours.
-We have a formal training program, continuing education and evaluation.
-Our two paid staff are busy!
-We remain a program of the San Francisco Public library.
+Over forty-six years later, we proudly continue our work as “volunteer ambassadors”, conducting free walking tours of the City’s richly diverse neighborhoods.
+We help to expand visitors’ and residents’ understanding of local history, art, and culture through our tours and publications and by creating a “sense of place.”
+We have grown to nearly 300 volunteer guides and over 75 different tours, all within San Francisco.
+We have a formal training program, continuing education, and evaluation.
+Our three paid staff are busy!
+We remain a program at the San Francisco Public Library.
 San Francisco City Guides is an independent nonprofit 501c3 organization.

 City Guides Management Board and Staff